 Aiding Customer Decision Making

-Some prospects have a process in mind when they are looking to buy: research, evaluate, select, agree the price, purchase.
-They may have a deadline as to when they need the product or service, or they may want it “as soon as possible”.
-Everybody likes these prospects, they know what they are doing and don’t waste anybody’s time.
+If you’re lucky, your prospects may have a deadline as to when they need the product or service, or they may want it “as soon as possible”.
+Everybody likes these prospects because they know what they are doing and don’t waste anybody’s time.

-- Legislation: new laws, often compliance related, mandate that a system is in place by a certain date
+- Legislation: new laws, often compliance-related, mandate that a system is in place by a certain date

 “If you want the CRM system to go live on January 1st, then you need to allow one month for user training, another month for beta testing, three months for set up.
 And we need to book our consultants another three months in advance.
 And it is going to take you one month to get a purchase order approved by your purchasing system.
 So that is nine months from today – you’d better start working on that PO right now!”

-- There is a price rise next month, if you can send me the order by the end of the month I can let you have it next month at today’s price
+- There is a price rise next month, if you can send me the order by the end of the month, I can let you have it next month at today’s price.

-- The model you want is being replaced by a new model in two month’s time, I can let you have this one at a discount
+- The model you want is being replaced by a new model in two months’ time, I can let you have this one at a discount.

 - End of Season Sale!
 Everything 25% off!

-- The exchange rate has moved, next month it will be more expensive
+- The exchange rate has moved, next month it will be more expensive.

 - I can’t book out the service staff without a PO from you, and they have some big projects coming up.
-We need to get them allocated to your project or we’ll lose them
+We need to get them allocated to your project or we’ll lose them.

-- The factory is closing down for the annual summer break, we need to get your order in a month before that
+- The factory is closing down for the annual summer break, we need to get your order in a month before that.

 Before You Go